Bi0informatic/productLandingPage/README.md

 # Introduction
-This project aims to recreate a product landing page using only HTML and CSS.
+This project aims to create a product landing  for lemons using only HTML and CSS.